-EY Switzerland requires audit professionals to obtain at least 20 hours of continuing professional education each year and at least 120 hours over a three-year period.
-Of these hours, 40% (eight hours each year and 48 hours over a three-year period) must cover technical subjects related to accounting and auditing.
+EY Lithuania requires audit professionals to obtain at least 120 hours of continuing professional education over a three-year period including topics of antibribery and anti-money laundering.
+Of these hours, at least 40% (at least 48 hours over a three-year period) must cover subjects of auditing, accounting, professional ethical and quality standards as per requirements issued by the Lithuanian Chamber of Auditors.